 - Leave the egg out of another.
 Label the cake "#3 NO EGG"

 - Leave the baking powder out of the third.
 Label the cake "#4 NO BAKING POWDER"

-- After baking, have your child cut each cake in half and look inside.
+- After baking, have your child cut each cake in half and examine them.

 - What did the chemical change and use of heat do to cakes # 1–4?

-- Discuss all of the reactions that occurred with cakes #1-4.
-Tell your child to write about, or draw pictures of what they observed in a science journal.
+- Discuss all of the reactions that occurred with cakes #1–4.
+Tell your child to write about, or draw pictures of what he observed in his journal.